esride-nik/Living-Legend-jssdk-artnet-webclient/README.md

-# Minimalistic ArcGIS JSAPI Map with React
+# Living Legend
+made with the ArcGIS Maps SDK for JavaScript, Node.js and ESP32.

+---

 Send the map legend to a RGB LED strip like [here](https://www.instagram.com/reel/CpglP7nA4MB)!